Training is essential to the transformation

 be directed to the individual or organization sponsoring the training.

 Participate in Pilot Testing of Online Training for Service Providers

 The Pathways Transition Training Collaborative is looking for service providers who are interested in participating in piloting its free, eight-part online training, "Promoting Positive Pathways to Adulthood."
 Module One, "Partnering with Youth and Young Adults," and Module Two, "Promoting Recovery" are currently available for pilot testing.
 More information.
 For questions, contact Claudia Sellmaier, Graduate Research Assistant.

 September 18-20, 2014: School Mental Health: Enhancing Safe, Supportive and Healthy Schools, 19th Annual Conference on Advancing School Mental Health.
 Wyndham Grand Hotel, Pittsburgh.
 Sponsored by the Center for School Mental Health and the IDEA Partnership.
 More information

 October 15-16, 2014.
 Pennsylvania Suicide Prevention Conference.
 Ramada Inn and Conference Center, State College.
 Sponsored by the PA Adult/Senior Adult Suicide Prevention Coalition and the PA Youth Suicide Prevention Initiative.
-Deadline for presentation proposals is March 28, 2014.
+More information.

 October 16-17, 2014.
 Sixth Annual Pennsylvania Infant Mental Health Conference.
 Sheraton Harrisburg-Hershey, Harrisburg.
 Sponsored by the Pennsylvania Association for Infant Mental Health.